korydraughn/irods_client_mingr/README.md

-# Minimal iRODS Web Application
+# MinGR - Minimalist GUI for iRODS

 An experimental web GUI for iRODS built on top of the iRODS HTTP API.